Maryamallawi96/ppo-lstm-drone-nav/README.md

-# PPO-LSTM Drone Navigation

-This project implements memory-augmented reinforcement learning for UAV navigation using PPO + LSTM in ROS/Gazebo.

 # 🛸 PPO-LSTM Drone Navigation

 This project implements **autonomous drone navigation** in a 3D indoor environment using **Deep Reinforcement Learning (PPO + LSTM)** in ROS/Gazebo.
 The drone navigates to a target using only LiDAR data and memory (LSTM) for decision-making in partially observable environments.

----

 ## 🧠 Features